sarant1/aws-bootcamp-cruddur-2023/journal/JournalLiveMessaging.md

-I also set up rooms that when a user loaded a specific message group, that is the room they join so that only they recieve messages from eacother.
+I also set up rooms that when a user loaded a specific message group, that is the room they join so that only they recieve messages from eachother.

 ```py
 # Joining a room